Joint modeling with time-dependent treatment and heteroskedasticity: Bayesian analysis with application to the Framingham Heart Study: Simulations

 \subsection{Results}

-The results of the simulation are shown in Table~\ref{tab:sim_results1} and \ref{tab:sim_results2}.
-In Table~\ref{tab:sim_results1}, the mean, SD, and MSE of the fixed effect and $\tau_k$ estimates were shown.
-All parameters were estimated without bias except for $\tau_3$ and $\tau_4$ that had a relative bias of at most 5 to 10\%.
-Empirical standard errors for $\beta_0$, $\beta_2$, $\tau_1$, and $\tau_3$ were relatively large and their coverage probabilities were somewhat conservative (i.e., below the nominal value) but still within the range of simulation (Monte Carlo) variability.
-In Table~\ref{tab:sim_results2}, the average estimates and the corresponding empirical standard error of the covariance matrix $\bm{\Sigma}$ is displayed.
-In addition, Table~\ref{tab:sim_results3} shows the mean, SD, and coverage probability of the estimates for the cholesky factor (upper triangular matrix) of $\bm{\Sigma}$.
-Compared to the true value used in the simulation, covariance estimates related to the after treatment periods (e.g., $\mathrm{cov}(\beta_0, \beta_2)$, $\operatorname{var}(c_i)$) were underestimated.
-Even though $\operatorname{var}(c_i)$ was underestimated, its corresponding scale parameter $\tau_5$ was not.
-The mean estimate was equal to $0.5469$ ($\hat{\tau}_5^2=0.5469^2 \approx 0.2991$).
-The bias in the covariance matrix estimation was introduced due to the underestimation of the parameters in the correlation matrix, but it did not affect the fixed effects in the longitudinal profile and the hazard function.
+The results of the simulation with $m_i=30$ are shown in Table~\ref{tab:sim_results1} and \ref{tab:sim_results2}, the results for the three extra simulations can be found in the Supplemental material in Tables \ref{tab:sim_results3} till \ref{tab:sim_results8}.
+In Table~\ref{tab:sim_results1}, the mean, SD, and MSE of the fixed effect were shown.
+All parameters were estimated without bias, with the exemption of the baseline parameters for the hazard function.
+Empirical standard errors for $\beta_0$ and $\beta_2$ were relatively large and the coverage probabilities of $\beta_0$ was somewhat conservative (i.e., below the nominal value) but still within the range of simulation (Monte Carlo) variability.
+The coverage of the 'k' parameter of the baseline hazard is liberal.
+As the number of repeats or simulations increased in the extra simulations the bias in the baseline hazard decreased.In Table~\ref{tab:sim_results2}, the average estimates and the corresponding empirical standard error of the covariance matrix $\bm{\Sigma}$ is displayed.
+Compared to the true value used in the simulation, covariance estimates for the variance of the slope after treatment ($\mathrm{var}(\beta_3)$) was overestimated and the covariance between the slope and intercept change after treatment ($\mathrm{cov}(\beta_1, \beta_3)$) was underestimated.
+The bias in the covariance matrix estimation did not affect the fixed effects in the longitudinal profile and the hazard function.
 Therefore, this approach provides a REML-like estimates of the fixed effects that are independent of the variance parameters.